Capri (NYSE:CPRI) Updates Q3 2023 Earnings Guidance

-Several equities analysts recently weighed in on the company.
-Barclays cut their price target on Capri from $74.00 to $63.00 and set an overweight rating for the company in a research note on Thursday, June 2nd.
-Credit Suisse Group cut their price target on Capri from $74.00 to $65.00 and set a neutral rating for the company in a research note on Thursday, June 2nd.
-UBS Group cut their price objective on Capri from $107.00 to $91.00 and set a buy rating for the company in a research note on Monday, June 6th.
-Citigroup cut their price objective on Capri from $82.00 to $72.00 and set a buy rating for the company in a research note on Thursday, June 2nd.
-Finally, Wells Fargo & Company cut their price objective on Capri from $95.00 to $85.00 and set an overweight rating for the company in a research note on Tuesday, April 5th.
-Four research analysts have rated the stock with a hold rating and sixteen have given a buy rating to the company.
-According to MarketBeat, the company has an average rating of Buy and a consensus price target of $74.89.
+Capri (NYSE:CPRI – Get Rating) last announced its earnings results on Wednesday, June 1st.
+The company reported $1.02 earnings per share (EPS) for the quarter, beating the consensus estimate of $0.82 by $0.20.
+The business had revenue of $1.49 billion for the quarter, compared to analysts’ expectations of $1.41 billion.
+Capri had a return on equity of 36.48% and a net margin of 14.54%.
+The business’s revenue for the quarter was up 24.6% on a year-over-year basis.
+During the same quarter last year, the firm earned $0.38 EPS.
+On average, equities research analysts predict that Capri will post 6.83 EPS for the current fiscal year.

-Capri declared that its board has approved a share repurchase program on Wednesday, June 1st that permits the company to buyback $1.00 billion in outstanding shares.
-This buyback authorization permits the company to purchase up to 13.8% of its stock through open market purchases.
-Stock buyback programs are usually a sign that the company’s leadership believes its shares are undervalued.
+A number of analysts have recently weighed in on the stock.
+Cowen lowered their price target on shares of Capri from $80.00 to $70.00 in a report on Thursday, June 2nd.
+Barclays lowered their target price on shares of Capri from $74.00 to $63.00 and set an overweight rating for the company in a research note on Thursday, June 2nd.
+Sanford C. Bernstein began coverage on Capri in a research report on Monday, March 14th.
+They set a market perform rating and a $55.00 price target on the stock.
+Cowen lowered their price objective on Capri from $80.00 to $70.00 and set an outperform rating for the company in a research report on Thursday, June 2nd.
+Finally, Citigroup reduced their target price on Capri from $82.00 to $72.00 and set a buy rating on the stock in a research report on Thursday, June 2nd.
+Four research analysts have rated the stock with a hold rating and sixteen have assigned a buy rating to the company’s stock.
+According to data from MarketBeat.com, the company has a consensus rating of Moderate Buy and an average target price of $74.89.

-In other Capri news, CEO John D. Idol sold 3,803 shares of the company’s stock in a transaction on Friday, June 3rd.
-The stock was sold at an average price of $49.63, for a total transaction of $188,742.89.
-Following the transaction, the chief executive officer now directly owns 933,268 shares in the company, valued at $46,318,090.84.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
-2.70% of the stock is owned by corporate insiders.
+In related news, CEO John D. Idol sold 3,803 shares of the business’s stock in a transaction on Friday, June 3rd.
+The shares were sold at an average price of $49.63, for a total transaction of $188,742.89.
+Following the completion of the transaction, the chief executive officer now directly owns 933,268 shares in the company, valued at $46,318,090.84.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.
+Insiders own 2.60% of the company’s stock.

-Institutional investors have recently bought and sold shares of the company.
-Pearl River Capital LLC purchased a new stake in shares of Capri during the first quarter worth $227,000.
-Forum Financial Management LP purchased a new stake in shares of Capri during the fourth quarter worth $241,000.
-Walleye Capital LLC purchased a new stake in shares of Capri during the first quarter worth $264,000.
-Bridgefront Capital LLC purchased a new position in Capri in the first quarter valued at $271,000.
-Finally, MidWestOne Financial Group Inc. purchased a new position in Capri in the first quarter valued at $333,000.
-88.46% of the stock is currently owned by institutional investors and hedge funds.
+A number of institutional investors have recently added to or reduced their stakes in CPRI.
+Wexford Capital LP grew its position in shares of Capri by 57.2% during the 1st quarter.
+Wexford Capital LP now owns 101,563 shares of the company’s stock valued at $5,219,000 after acquiring an additional 36,942 shares during the period.
+Great West Life Assurance Co.
+Can purchased a new stake in Capri during the 1st quarter worth approximately $4,352,000.
+Renaissance Technologies LLC purchased a new stake in Capri during the 1st quarter worth approximately $3,664,000.
+PDT Partners LLC acquired a new position in shares of Capri during the first quarter valued at approximately $2,555,000.
+Finally, Hsbc Holdings PLC lifted its position in shares of Capri by 43.2% in the first quarter.
+Hsbc Holdings PLC now owns 47,297 shares of the company’s stock valued at $2,478,000 after acquiring an additional 14,267 shares in the last quarter.
+Institutional investors and hedge funds own 88.46% of the company’s stock.

 Capri Company Profile (Get Rating)